Laura Soper MBACP

-I ensure my practice has a safe, confidential and welcoming environment in which you can explore any issues to may be experiencing.
-I offer a non-judgemental client lead service, you are in control of your journey and I am here to support you on that.
-I do not apply any pressure to disclose, I will wait until you feel safe enough to talk, I believe it is important to feel safe and comfortable when disclosing personal information and it is important to take care of yourself when doing so.
-I want to treat you as the individual that you are, tailoring each session to meet your personal needs.
+I ensure my practice has a safe, confidential and welcoming environment in which you can explore any issues you may be experiencing.
+I offer a non-judgemental client-led service, you are in control of your journey and I am here to support you on that.

 How counselling can help you?

 We are all faced with challenging issues throughout our lives, some more manageable than others.
 You may feel you want a helping hand through some of these issues and counselling can provide this for you.
 Counselling can offer the freedom to speak openly about anything that is bothering you, no matter how big or small the problem may feel.
 Sometimes you need to speak to someone who isn't a friend or family member, someone you can off load to without feeling you are burdening them.

 What happens now?

 Choosing the right counsellor can sometimes feel overwhelming but if you feel I could help you please feel free to contact myself either via telephone or email.
 We could arrange an initial session which would be up to 45 minutes, this is to collect general information and find out what your expectations of counselling are.
 If you then wanted to start therapy we would meet weekly, engaging in 50 minute sessions and begin your counselling journey.

 - Level 5 Diploma in Counselling Children and Young People

 - Level 4 Diploma in Therapeutic Counselling (CPCAB)